binhcn/tech-bank/jpa.md

 ORM
 - Object relational mapping
-- it's mapping between your object and relational database
+- it's mapping between your object/entity/model and relational database
   - an object is a table in a database
   - a field in object is a column in the table